 3. Empire Bluff Trail

-The Empire Bluff Trail in Sleeping Bear Dunes is quite popular for its Lake Michigan scenic overlooks.
-This trail, however, is not one where you will descend the dunes to the waters of the lake.
+The Empire Bluff Trail in Sleeping Bear Dunes is well-known for its Lake Michigan scenic overlooks.
+However, on this hike, you will not descend the dunes to the lake’s waters.
 You’ll instead view them from above.

-The Empire Bluff Trail is also where some of the most Instagrammed Sleeping Bear Dunes hiking photos are taken, so if you’re looking to stay away from the crowds, visit quite early in the morning.
+The Empire Bluff Trail is also where some of the most Instagrammed Sleeping Bear Dunes hiking photos are taken, so if you want to stay away from the crowds, visit early in the morning.
 It’s also a popular sunset spot.

-The trail travels up and down some hilly sections through wooded forests.
-Old farm equipment can be found along the trail, marking the historic use of the land.
+The trail travels up and down hilly sections through wooded forests.
+Old farm equipment marks the land’s historic use.

 The first lookout faces north towards the Bar Lakes, and Lake Michigan can also be seen.
-On a nice, clear day, you can even catch a glimpse of South Manitou Island!
+On a nice, clear day, you can see as far as South Manitou Island!

 Continue on for the real views.
 You’ll be treated to a wooden boardwalk along the bluffs with expansive views.
-There are a couple of benches at the end of the boardwalk to stop and rest prior to the return trip to your vehicle if needed.
+There are a couple of benches at the end of the boardwalk where you can stop and rest if needed before returning to your vehicle.

 Drive Time from Philip A. Hart Visitor Center: 5 minutes